 A leading global resources company selected SoapBox to uncover employees’ ideas for cutting costs.
 More importantly, with falling resource prices, they didn’t want this to become a one-time effort.
 They wanted it to become embedded in their culture so that all employees were always looking for ways to create efficiencies and improve productivity.

-The customer used SoapBox to collect input and focus collaboration on: productivity, cost cutting, health and safety and improving workplace culture.
-When they first launched, employees naturally gravitated towards workplace culture with it representing over 50% of the input received.
-Overall engagement was great, but management wanted to see if they could focus the engagement on pressing business issues.
-Over the course of the next six months, leadership stepped up efforts to make sure that everyone understood where help was needed.
-The result was that they not only had great engagement (over 1,700 ideas, 2,000 comments and 32,000 votes), but the engagement was aligned to the most pressing business needs with over 95% of the trending ideas focused on cost cutting, productivity and health and safety.
+The customer used SoapBox to collect input on: productivity, cost cutting, health and safety and improving workplace culture.
+When they first launched, employees naturally gravitated towards workplace culture.
+It represented over 50% of the input received.
+This was great, but leadership also needed employees engaged on cutting costs.
+Over the course of the next six months, leadership focused more communication on where they needed help.
+The result was exactly what they wanted.
+Not only did they get lots of ideas (over 1,700 ideas, 2,000 comments and 32,000 votes), but they was aligned to the most pressing business needs with over 95% of the trending ideas focused on cost cutting, productivity and health and safety.

-In addition to engagement surveys or pulses, use feedback loops to measure engagement
+In addition to engagement surveys or pulses, use feedback to measure engagement

 Engagement surveys do provide useful information, but they fall short on taking action.
 Partly because the information isn’t immediately actionable.

-At SoapBox, we’ve seen that the amount of input an individual provides is a good predictor of turnover.
-Employees who aren’t engaged in providing input aren’t as invested in the long term success of the organizations they’re working for.
+As a final anecdote for supporting direct feedback as a engagement key performance indicator, at SoapBox we’ve seen that the amount of input an individual provides is a good predictor of turnover.
+Employees who are engaged in providing input are more invested in the long term success of the organizations they’re working for.